 Best Airbnb in Amsterdam for Families – Bed and Bike Jordaan

-This excellent Amsterdam apartment is perfectly suited to families, no matter what age the kids are.
+This excellent Amsterdam apartment is perfectly suited to families.
+No matter what age the kids are there’s room for everyone in this entire rental unit!
 You’ll get two private double rooms, which each have their own private bathroom – so you can properly slim down the time it takes everyone to get ready to go out in the morning!
 There’s also a flat-screen television for the evening – as well as free Wi-Fi.
 So, if there’s nothing on TV everyone can connect to their devices and entertain themselves!
 Or, even better, spend quality time together in the small sitting room!

-Best Airbnb in Amsterdam for a Group of Friends – Cosy Studio with Terrace and Airco
+Best Airbnb in Amsterdam for a Group of Friends – Cosy Studio with Terrace and Aircon

 When travelling with friends, it’s important to have a place where you can spend time together to kick back and relax.
-So, check out this Amsterdam apartment which has a fantastic terrace!
+So, check out this Amsterdam apartment which has a fantastic terrace and room for the whole gang!
 What better way to enjoy the view of De Pijp and the canals?
 With a hot drink of course – so it’s a good job there’s a Nespresso machine in your kitchen!
 It may not be an entire place, but you do have a private entrance.
 Great news if you’re planning a night out on the town and don’t want to disturb your host on the way home!

 Best Airbnb in Centruum – Room in the heart of Amsterdam

 Centruum is one of the coolest neighbourhoods in the Dutch capital as it’s where you’ll find several of the city’s top attractions.
 It’s also one of the most expensive areas, but look hard and you’ll still find good value for money.
 Such as in this awesome Amsterdam apartment!
 This private room is a good option for a couple on a budget or a small group of friends.
 If you’re planning a quiet night in, you’re welcome to curl up with one of the books in the apartment!